 The course provides an approach to the concept of projection and how this applies to the analysis of socalled 'projective' techniques, specifically Rorchach's test.
 This course is essential for future clinical psychologists.

 P4PA/7a: MEDICAL PSYCHOLOGY Fall Semester

+r un beine

 Classes: 30 hours

 ECTS credits: 3

 OBJECTIVE: